 The experience and voice of disabled workers in UK broadcasting is central to Doubling Disability.
 Here you’ll find plenty of resources, from opportunities to make your views heard to practical workplace help.

-Support with reasonable adjustments in the workplace
+Support with reasonable adjustments

 If you need help at work which is not covered by your employer’s reasonable adjustments, you may be able to get help from the Government’s Access to Work scheme.
 This provides financial or other assistance to help companies increase employment opportunities for disabled workers.